 - Dressing ingredients:

-- 2 tbsp tahini, runny or well stirred (or any other nut butter)
+- 2 tablespoon tahini, runny or well stirred (or any other nut butter)

-- 1 tbsp maple syrup (or sweetener of choice)
+- 1 tablespoon maple syrup (or sweetener of choice)

 - Salt and pepper to taste